-Oil prices gyrate as market grapples with Harvey's U.S. damage
+Oil prices soften as market assesses hurricane damage

-Crude traded in a narrow but volatile range on Tuesday as the market grappled with the shutdown of some 13 per cent of refining capacity in the United States, the world's largest oil consumer, after a hurricane ripped through the heart of its oil industry.
+Crude prices slipped lower on Tuesday as the market grappled with the shutdown of 13 per cent of refining capacity in the United States after a hurricane ripped through the heart of the country's oil industry.

-The refinery closures helped push U.S. gasoline futures to a two-year high of $1.7799 per gallon on Monday, although they had receded to $1.7195 by 0916 GMT on Tuesday.
+The refinery closures helped to push U.S. gasoline futures to a two-year high of $1.7799 per gallon on Monday, though they had receded to $1.7466 by 1325 GMT on Tuesday.

-International Brent crude futures were 5 cents lower at $51.84 per barrel, having traded as high as $52.19 earlier in the day.
+International Brent crude futures were down 7 cents at $51.82 a barrel, having traded as high as $52.19 and as low as $51.36 earlier in the day.

-U.S. West Texas Intermediate (WTI) crude rose 10 cents to $46.67 a barrel, after falling more than 2 per cent in the previous session.
+U.S. West Texas Intermediate (WTI) crude edged down 24 cents to $46.33 after falling more than 2 per cent in the previous session and trading as high as $46.96 earlier in the day.

 The damage assessment could lead to more volatility.
 Some refineries were preparing for restarts, but heavy rains are expected to last through Wednesday, adding to catastrophic flooding in Houston.